saurabytes/MonarchMoneyTrendReport/README.md

 - _Doing the Lord's work_

-- Love that they keep updating.
-Love it
+- _Love that they keep updating.
+Love it_

-- Amazing work!
-Thank you!
+- _Amazing work!
+Thank you!_

-- Left to spend is huge!
-Thank you
+- _Left to spend is huge!
+Thank you._

-- I just want to say how much I appreciate the work done on this, it's really helpful.
+- _I just want to say how much I appreciate the work done on this, it's really helpful._

-- Great work as always!
+- _Great work as always!_
-_

 # Installing MONARCH MONEY TWEAKS: